 This is like two lovers who had a fight.
 One of them will have to make the first move towards reconciliation.
-If the husband comes home with flowers for his wife, then it will be easier for her to also warm up to him again.
+If the husband comes home with flowers for his wife, then it will be easier for her to warm up to him again as well.
 She could also make the first move to improve their relationship.
-According to Chassidus, in our relationship with Hashem we people have to make that first move.
-In halacha, the power of tshuva also begins from our side, from below.
-The gemara phrases this as if Hashem says to us, pitchu li pesach shel machat v'ani eftach lachem k'pischo shel ulam.
-"Open for Me the tiniest crack in your iron armor, which is blinding you and blocking you from Me.
-I will widen this crack to be as wide as the grand entrance to a huge hall."
-People must make that first move, then Hashem responds with much more than what people can do themselves.
-The isarusa d'l'tata is the first move.
-It makes the first crack in the wall that separates us from our Father in heaven.
-After we make the first move Hashem will make the rest of the wall crumble.
+According to Chassidus, in our relationship with Hashem, we have to make that first move.
+In halacha, the power of teshuva also begins from our side, from below.
+The Midrash (Shir Hashirim Rabba 5:2) phrases this as if Hashem says to us, "Pischu li pesach echad shel teshuva k'chuda shel machat va'ani posei'ach lachem p'sachim sheyihiyu agalos ukroniyos nichnasos bo.
+Open for Me the tiniest crack of repentance [in your iron armor that is blinding you and blocking you from Me] and I will widen this crack to be wide enough for wagons and chariots to enter."
+People must make that first move, and then Hashem responds with much more than what people can do themselves.
+The isarusa d'letata is the first move.
+It makes the first crack in the wall separating us from our Father in heaven.
+After we make the first move, Hashem will make the rest of the wall crumble.

-The pasuk in Mishlei states, Mayim amukim eitza blev ish.
-"Deep waters are the thoughts of man's heart."
-Chovos Halevavos explains this pasuk.
-Underground there is a lot of water, which can nurture many people and animals and plants.
-The only problem is that it's not easily accessible.
+The pasuk states, "Mayim amukim eitza b'lev ish.
+Deep waters are the thoughts of man's heart" (Mishlei 20:5).
+The Chovos Halevavos explains this pasuk.
+Underground, there is a lot of water, which can nurture many people, animals, and plants.
+The only problem is that it is not easily accessible.
 We have to dig deep to find it.
-Many people have a feeling that they don't have a spiritual capability.
+Many people feel that they don't have spiritual capability.
 This is a mistake.
 The human being has an amazingly deep reservoir of spirituality.
 Even if it is covered, it is still there under the surface.
-This is like an underground well, waiting to be tapped to release its voluminous waters.
-In the human soul there is a deep eitza blev ish, there is spiritual wisdom in the human soul that is waiting to be tapped.
-This is where the isarusa d'l'tata comes in.
+It is like an underground well waiting to be tapped to release its ample waters.
+In the human soul, there is a deep eitza b'lev ish, there is spiritual wisdom waiting to be tapped.
+This is where the isarusa d'letata comes in.
 Crack open a passage for those deep waters, and Hashem will widen that crack for you, giving you access to a whole world of spirituality.

-As a rebbe in a yeshiva, I see an amazing amount of spirituality sitting in the Jewish soul.
+As a Rebbe in a yeshiva, I see an amazing amount of spirituality sitting in the Jewish soul.
 We should not write people off as impossible to reach.
-Mayim amukim, eitza blev ish.
+Mayim amukim eitza b'lev ish.
 The underground water is a tremendous reservoir below the surface.
 Once you crack that surface, it is revealed.
-Each person has the ability to uncover his latent spirituality.
+Each person has the ability to uncover his hidden spirituality.
 We must absolutely believe that we are able to do this!

 I have seen people make such great changes in their lives.
 They did not discover something new.
 The power to change and grow already exists deep inside.
 The ability to connect to our Creator is a latent ability within us.
-Isarusa d'l'tata is the first step required to evoke the isarusa d'l'eila, which is when Hashem comes down in response to us.
+Isarusa d'letata is the first step required to evoke the isarusa d'le'eila.